day8/re-frame/docs/WIP/MentalModelOmnibus.md

   - the first 3 dominoes implement an [Event-driven finite-state machine](https://en.wikipedia.org/wiki/Event-driven_finite-state_machine)
   - the last 2 dominoes render the current state of this FSM for the user to observe

-Depending on your app, this may or may not be a useful mental model,
-but one thing for sure ...
+Depending on your app, this may or may not be a useful mental model, but one thing is for sure ...

 Events - that's the way we roll.